“He what???” If it hadn’t been for the fact that

 “So what’s the plan?”
 Morgau asked Wootjan-Oo.

-“Silver located a temporal anomaly in the
+“Silver located a dimensional anomaly in the

 Arbrunthiel sector of the Ark’s hub, so she’s sending a team of those